 - Classical/Industrial Capitalism, 19th century

-This came about because of an enormous reorganization of society taking place.
+This came about because of an enormous reorganization of society was taking place.
 “The bourgeoisie class, owners of the means of production, rose to power within newly formed nation-states, and a vast class of workers left rural lives to staff the factories that were now producing goods in a mechanized way.”

 - Keynesianism or New Deal Capitalism, 20th century